 Leaf nodes will start growing closer and closer together, creating a squat look to your plant.

 Iron assists in the manufacture of chlorophyll and other biochemical processes.
 Iron is a nutrient that all plants need to function.
-Many of the vital functions of the plant, like enzyme and chlorophyll production, nitrogen fixing, and development and metabolism are all dependent on iron.
+Many of the vital functions of the plant, like enzyme and chlorophyll production, nitrogen-fixing, and development and metabolism are all dependent on iron.

 Without iron, the plant simply cannot function as well as it should.

-Symptoms for Iron Deficiency in Plants
+Symptoms of Iron Deficiency in Plants

 The most obvious symptom of iron deficiency in plants is commonly called leaf chlorosis.
 This is where the leaves of the plant turn yellow, but the veins of the leaves stay green.